Written by Kirsty Morrison

 Other good podcasts include:

-YouTube can be a fantastic platform, offering a realistic insight into medical school and Medicine.
+YouTube can be a fantastic platform, offering a real insight into Medical School and Medicine.
 Popular medic YouTubers include:

 My last suggestion is to teach yourself something new and Medicine related.